-Students may be admitted at the beginning of each term, however, applications are accepted continually throughout the year.
-Prospective applicants are encouraged to apply for admission well in advance of the beginning of classes because class size is limited.
-Students needing financial aid are encouraged to apply at least 90 days prior to the start of the term.
+Candidates are accepted for entry each term, while applications are accepted throughout the year.
+Students may enroll up to the first day of classes in any term.
+Prospective applicants are encouraged to apply for admission well in advance of the beginning of classes because class size is limited and classes are subject to closure or cancellation.
+Students needing financial aid are encouraged to apply at least 30 days prior to the start of a term.

-1. To apply for Admission to Pacific College an applicant should send the following to the Office of Admissions at the branch they wish to attend
+1. To apply an applicant should send the following to the Office of Admissions:

 Other Important Application Information Required: